teuben/teunix/Env/UMD/vpn.md

 1. Not Connected.
 OK
 2. Connecting ... { Connecting ... <check> }_repeating    -- bad news
 3. Yellow "still working" --  bad news
 4. Connected.
 OK.
-You can disconnect or switch between BA or TA.x
+You can disconnect or switch between BA or TA.

 At the bottom the gateway is displayed.
 One of two states:

 1. BA = "best available"  - 10.206.x.x
-2. TA = "tunnel all" - 10.206.x.x
+2. TA = "tunnel all" - 10.206.y.y

 Switching from BA (the initial default) to TA works fine, but from TA back to BA needs another CAS confirmation.